dzhg/go-awslogs/README.md

 Also, you can set environment variables directly for `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY` and `AWS_REGION` etc.

+## Build

+### Mac

+Clone this repository and run `./build` script.
+It will compile the project and generate binaries for both Mac and Linux.

 ## More Information

 * [Introducing go-awslogs](https://dzhg.dev/posts/2020/09/introducing-go-awslogs/): The background of `go-awslogs` project